DETAILED ACTION

 practical solution nor evidence that the claim provides an inventive concept or significantly more, as exemplified by ((MPEP 2106.05)(g)(Mere Data Gathering) i.
 Performing clinical tests on individuals to obtain input for an equation, In re Grams, 888 F.2d 835, 839-40; 12 USPQ2d 1824, 1827-28 (Fed.
 Cir.
 1989); iv.
 Obtaining information about transactions using the Internet to verify credit card transactions, CyberSource v.
 Retail Decisions, Inc., 654 F.3d 1366, 1375, 99 USPQ2d 1690, 1694 (Fed.
 Cir.
 2011);

-Claim 4 recites “The method of claim 1, wherein the initial set of fastener parameter values comprises a submitted image of the fastener, and wherein executing the neural network model to query the fastener description repository comprises executing the CNN model to classify the submitted image based on a plurality of stored images in the fastener description repository.”
+Claim 4 recites “The method of claim 1, further comprising: obtaining a submitted image of the fastener, and wherein executing the neural network model to query the fastener description repository comprises executing the CNN model to classify the submitted image based on a plurality of stored images in the fastener description repository.”

 Classifying an image is a mental process that is possible to perform in the human mind.
 For example, a person could observe an image of a cat and judge that the animal in the image is a cat.

-Claim 5 recites “The method of claim 1, wherein the initial set of fastener parameter values comprises a plurality of partial parameter values and a submitted image of the fastener, wherein the neural network model comprises a RNN model and a CNN model, wherein executing the RNN model adds an estimated set of parameter values to the initial set of fastener parameter values to create a revised set of parameter values for obtaining a first set of possible matching fasteners, wherein executing the CNN model comprises classifying the submitted image based on a plurality of stored images in the fastener description repository to obtain a second set of possible matching fasteners, and wherein the method further comprises comparing the first set of possible matching fasteners to the second set of possible matching fasteners to determine whether the matching fastener exists.”
+Claim 5 recites “The method of claim 4, wherein executing the RNN model comprises using the revised set of alphanumeric fastener parameter values for obtaining a first set of possible matching fasteners, wherein executing the CNN model comprises obtaining a second set of possible matching fasteners based on classifying the submitted image, and wherein the method further comprises comparing the first set of possible matching fasteners to the second set of possible matching fasteners to determine whether the matching fastener exists.”

 Determining if a something exists in at least one of a plurality of sets of objects is a mental process equivalent to observing each object in each set and judging whether or not it matches the object being searched for.